Lahlou Akhrib

-Lahlou Akhrib (Tamazight: ⵍⴰⵀⵍⵓ ⴰⴽⵔⵉⴱ; born 24 April 2005) is an Algerian professional footballer who plays as a right winger for JS Kabylie.
+Lahlou Akhrib (Leḥlu Axṛib; Tamazight: ⵍⴰⵀⵍⵓ ⴰⴽⵔⵉⴱ; born 24 April 2005) is an Algerian professional footballer who plays as a winger for JS Kabylie.

 Club career

 Living in Ait Wartilan, Sétif, Algeria, Lahlou Akhrib is from the Kabyle village of Lemroudj, in Draa Kebila, Hammam Guergour, Sétif, Algeria.

 In 2019, at the age of 14, he joined the youth categories of JS Kabylie, under the presidency of Cherif Mellal.

+On 18 June 2023, with the JS Kabylie U21 team, during a match of the 2022–23 Algerian U21 Championship, he became the very first goalscorer of the Hocine Aït Ahmed Stadium of Tizi Ouzou.

+In July 2023, he signed his first professional contract with JS Kabylie on a four-season deal.

-Akhrib made his professional debut, with JS Kabylie, in January 2024.
+Akhrib made his professional debut, in Ligue 1, with JS Kabylie, in January 2024, under the direction of Portuguese coach Rui Almeida.

 In May 2024, with the JS Kabylie U21 team, he won the Algerian League Cup U21 2023–24, against the ES Sétif U21 team.

-He is under contract with JSK, until the end of the 2026–27 season.
+In June 2024, in Ligue 1, at the 1 November 1954 Stadium of Tizi Ouzou, he scored his first professional goal, with JS Kabylie.

+In August 2026, he extended his contract with JS Kabylie until June 2028.

 International career

 Lahlou Akhrib played for the Algeria U18 football team at the 2022 Mediterranean Games.

 In April 2025, he was called by Madjid Bougherra to play a decisive double confrontation against Gambia, with the Algeria A' football team, as part of the second round of the qualifiers, for the 2024 CHAN.

 In July 2025, he was selected by Madjid Bougherra to participate in the 2024 CHAN, with the Algeria A' football team.

+In August 2026, he was selected by Brahim Hemdani to participate in the 2026 Mediterranean Games, with the Algeria U21 team.
+He won the gold medal with the team.